ayoayco/citasv2/README.md

 ### Services

+Instead of copying and pasting the same code over and over, you'll create a single reusable data service and inject it into the components that need it.
+Using a separate service keeps components lean and focused on supporting the view, and makes it easy to unit-test components with a mock service.

 Service<br />Name| Files | Definition
 --- | --- | ---
 App Session Service | app.session.services.ts | Service for session handling and storing data